Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Residual-PAC Privacy

 Algorithm~\ref{alg:SR_PAC} provides a Monte-Carlo-based approach to solve the Stackelberg equilibrium (\ref{eq:stackelberg_equilibrium}).
-By Monte Carlo sampling, this algorithm periodically trains the decoder to minimize reconstruction loss on perturbed data, enabling it to adapt to the current noise distribution.
-The perturbation rule is then optimized by balancing utility loss minimization against privacy constraints, using a penalty term that ensures the privacy cost remains close to the target budget.
+By Monte Carlo sampling, the algorithm trains the decoder by minimizing reconstruction loss on perturbed data, allowing it to adapt to the current noise distribution.
+It then updates the perturbation rule by minimizing utility loss subject to the privacy constraint, implemented via a penalty term that drives the privacy cost toward the target budget.
+For scalability, the online extended version \cite{zhang2025breaking} (Appendix~\ref*{app:sliced_rpac}) also presents two variants, \textit{Sliced R-PAC Privacy} and \textit{Sliced SR-PAC} algorithm, based on \textit{sliced mutual information} \cite{goldfeld2021sliced}.
+The online extended version \cite{zhang2025breaking} also provides finite-sample and approximate-optimization error analyses for the Follower (Appendix~\ref*{app:finite_errors}).